EATS: Chickpea Curry

 My English-speaking classmates learned about the daily lives of pre-WWI Chinese village, about the love Ms. Buck had for a different culture.
 Ms. Bruno utilized this opportunity to introduce her 15 year-old Honors English students to a whole new world.
 For extra credit, she had me do a show-and-tell about Chinese culture.
 Ms. Bruno impressed upon me that just because I had not fully master the language did not make me an inferior pupil.
 At the end of my show-and-tell, I showed my classmates how to use chopsticks.
 Chopsticks I collected from the Chinese restaurant we visited once a week, because there was no Amazon or Party City back then.
 My native English-speaking classmates thoroughly enjoyed this challenge.
 Watching these blond-haired, blue-eyed teenagers laugh and cheer each other on to pick up fortune cookies with their chopsticks was both hilarious and reaffirming.
 America welcomed me.

 Thirty-five years later, I can still feel this welcoming spirit.
 I feel the warmth and generosity from my friends and neighbors.
-With the current COVID 19 pandemic that President Trump likes to call “Kung Flu”; the SARS-CoV 2 virus the “Wuhan virus”, or “Chinese virus”, I believe that there are still generous and compassionate people in this country.
+I believe that there are still generous and compassionate people in this country.
 With the current social injustice where a disproportionate number of African Americans are dying in the custody of the law enforcement; where Black EMT worker was shot dead in her own apartment; Black boy shot dead with a toy gun in his hand; Black boy shot dead walking with his hoodie pulled up; Black man gunned down by father and son while jogging; Black man kneed to death for a $20 counterfeit bill; Black men found dead hanging from trees; Black birdwatcher threatened and called upon for police; I believe that there are still truth and justice-seekers in this country.
 The kind of people who educated themselves about the Black history we were never taught in school; the kind of people who showed up to protest for Black Lives Matter all over this country, and all over the world!
 The America from 35 years ago that welcomed and nurtured classes after classes of newly arrived ESL kids be them brown, or black, or yellow, or beige has not gone by the wayside yet.

-So listen up America!
 We are the land of the free and the home of the brave.
 Let’s live up to our expectations.
 Let’s be free of prejudice.
 Let’s be free to practice good judgment.
 Let’s be free to utilize common public health sense!
 Let’s be brave to call out social injustice.
 Let’s be brave to cross party lines and vote for someone who could possibly rehabilitate America back both physically and psychologically.
-Let’s be brave to admit that perhaps having a xenophobic, sexist, and racist narcissist in the highest office of America is not what makes America great.
 What makes America great is the greenhouse that incubates and nurtures immigrant kids like my friends and me.
 Our collective trauma needs healing.
 Let’s put ourselves into that greenhouse, America.

 Posted in MUSING, NEW ERA | Tagged , , , | Leave a comment